 March 2015: Round the Caspian Sea – Turkmenistan, Uzbekistan, Tajikistan, Kyrgyzstan, Kazakhstan, Armenia, Nagorno-Karabakh, Georgia.

 October 2016: In the words of the great bard Shakira – it’s time for Africa!
-Bottom Right to be exact – Uganda, Rwanda, Burundi, Tanzania (including Zanzibar), Malawi, Zambia, Zimbabwe, Mozambique and Swaziland.
+Bottom Right to be exact – Abu-Dhabi, Uganda, Rwanda, Tanzania (including Zanzibar), Malawi, Zambia, Zimbabwe and Mozambique.

 About the 2 Girls (and their trusty 1 cup)

 Finally making her escape from Sunderland in 2004, Susan moved to The Netherlands to live in a caravan with her trusty dog and cat and the then boyfriend.
-After a few crazy years bartending at Hard Rock Café and Boom Chicago and now being part of a whole new Amsterdam family who changed her forever (for the better!), she and 4 of her comrades moved on to take over Copenhagen HRC, where another year of bonding with amazing people and debauchery ensued (everyone MUST go to Non-Stop on Istedgade for a “Special Pint”).
+After a few crazy years bartending and making an Amsterdam family, she and 4 of her comrades moved on to take over Copenhagen, where another year of debauchery ensued (everyone MUST go to Non-Stop on Istedgade for a “Special Pint”).
 Pining to see more of the world, Susan and her gay husband Mark set off to circumnavigate the Northern hemisphere.
 Making many memories (and Mark many STD’s) along the way it ended in destitution so she was forced to move back in with her parents and regress to being a carefree teenager whilst waiting for the pensions she’d cashed in to come through.
 2 of the 4 Amsterdam-Copenhagen crew had gone to Ireland so figuring working in English again might improve her prospects, Susan headed to the Emerald Isle to seek her fortune.

 Other than the bartending she has an unfulfilling career in I.T. which pays for the adventures, however she is still trying to figure out what she wants to be when she grows up.